LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/introduction.md

 {: .important}
 As of March 5, 2021, you can no longer create a knowledge base that uses Knowledge Base intents.

-If you created your knowledge base before March 5, 2021, you might have chosen *not* to define the intents in a domain in Intent Builder.
+If you created your knowledge base before March 5, 2021, you might have chosen *not* to define the intents in a domain in Intent Manager.
 Instead, you might have specified the intent's alternate formats directly within the article itself.
 In this case, these alternative formats are called "intent qualifiers":

 <img style="width:350px" src="img/ConvoBuilder/kb_kb_intents1.png">